Southern Paiute people

 The first European contact with the Southern Paiute occurred in 1776, when fathers Silvestre Vélez de Escalante and Francisco Atanasio Domínguez encountered them during an attempt to find an overland route to the missions of California.
 They noted that some of the Southern Paiute men "had thick beards and were thought to look more in appearance like Spanish men than native Americans".

-Before this date, the Southern Paiute suffered slave raids by the Navajo and the Ute.
-The arrival of Spanish and later Euro-American explorers into their territory increased slave raiding by other tribes.
-In 1851, Mormon settlers strategically occupied Paiute water sources, which created a dependency relationship.
-However, the presence of Mormon settlers soon ended the slave raids, and relations between the Paiutes and the Mormons were basically peaceful.
+In 1851, Mormon settlers strategically occupied Paiute land and water sources, although the relationship between each groups was peaceful at first.
+The Paiutes even served as an intermediary between the neighboring Navajo and Ute tribes and the Mormon settlers.
 The Mormon missionary Jacob Hamblin worked at diplomatic efforts.
-The introduction of European settlers and agricultural practices (most especially large herds of cattle) made it difficult for the Southern Paiute to continue their traditional lifestyle, as it drove away the game and reduced their ability to hunt, as well as to gather natural foods.
+The introduction of European settlers and agricultural practices (most especially large herds of cattle) made it difficult for the Southern Paiute to continue their traditional lifestyle, as the livestock ate seeds that were part of their diet, drove away the game, which reduced their ability to hunt, as well as to gather natural foods.

-Today Southern Paiute communities are located at Las Vegas, Pahrump, and Moapa, in Nevada; Cedar City, Kanosh, Koosharem, Shivwits, and Indian Peaks, in Utah; at Kaibab and Willow Springs, in Arizona.
+Today, Southern Paiute communities are located at Las Vegas, Pahrump, and Moapa, in Nevada; Cedar City, Kanosh, Koosharem, Shivwits, and Indian Peaks, in Utah; at Kaibab and Willow Springs, in Arizona.